matrix-org/matrix-spec-proposals/proposals/3720-account-status.md

 ```

 The `account_statuses` object in the response lists all statuses that could
 successfully be retrieved.
-Each key in this object maps to one of the `user_id`
+Each key in this object maps to one of the user IDs
-parameter(s) in the request.
+listed in the request.
 For each account:

 * `exists` is a boolean that indicates whether an account exists with this user
   ID.